UI-Gurus/tutorials/react.md

 }
 ```

-Ok, what's going on here?
-Let's think that we have an attribute called `isUnderstadingReact` in our local state.
-That attribute represents if you are "understanding React", if this attribute is passed as a prop to our component, we can verify if it has changed by doing a simple comparison between `nextProps.isUnderstadingReact` and `this.props.isUnderstadingReact`.
-If different, we can perform an update to our local state, if keeping equals do nothing.
+In the previous example there is a prop called `isUnderstadingReact`.
+If this prop is passed to the component, it can be verified whether it has changed by doing a simple comparison between `nextProps.isUnderstadingReact` and `this.props.isUnderstadingReact`.
+If different, an update to the local state may be performed, if they stay the same nothing has to be performed.

 #### shouldComponentUpdate